lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/events.md

 More information:

-*   [EventTarget.addEventListener()](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) on MDN for a description of the event listener options.
+*   <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener" target="_blank" rel="noopener">EventTarget.addEventListener()</a> on MDN for a description of the event listener options.

 ## Use cases